nqminds/nqm-api-tdx/api.md

 <a name="TDXApi+getResourceAccess"></a>

 ### tdxApi.getResourceAccess(resourceId) ⇒ <code>Array.&lt;object&gt;</code>
-Gets all access the authenticated has to the given resource id.
+Gets all access the authenticated account has to the given resource id.

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)
 **Returns**: <code>Array.&lt;object&gt;</code> - - Array of access objects.